madiabio/Supervised_Machine_Learning_From_Scratch/README.md

-# Supervised Machine Learning Algorithms From Scratch
+# Supervised Machine Learning Algorithms from Scratch
 This repository contains two machine learning models I implemented from scratch in June 2024 for a university project on supervised machine learning.
 The first project used decision tree learning to evaluate cars based upon metrics and the second used a 3 layer neural network to classify clothing items using image data.
 I implemented the algorithms for both projects from scratch and then wrote tests to evaluated their performance based upon metrics I determined.
 This assignment was